tbroyer/gradle-errorprone-plugin/README.md

 See [the ErrorProne docs](https://errorprone.info/docs/installation#java-9-and-newer) for the full list of `--add-opens` and `--add-exports` needed
 (use `-J--add-opens` if using `executable`, `--add-opens` if using `javaHome`).

+Note that the plugin also configures the JVM arguments for any JDK between 9 and 15 to silence related warnings, but they will then only be used if the task is explicitly configured for forking.

 [jep396]: https://openjdk.java.net/jeps/396

 ## Custom Error Prone checks